ferrefire/Limcore/README.md

 - [Usage](#usage)

 ## Installation
+### Dependencies
+For Linux:
+- CMake version 3.22 or newer.

+For Windows:
+- A bash terminal: something like 'git bash'.
+- Visual studio 2022 or newer.
+- CMake version 3.22 or newer.

 ### CMake
 To build Limcore into your project using CMake, you can use CMake's FetchContent functionality.
-Simply add the following into your CMakeLists file and your set:
+Simply add the following into your CMakeLists.txt file and your set:
 ```cmake
 include(FetchContent) # If not already included